 This is the first time we have taken a market transformation approach to demand response, and NEEA is probably the best in the country at doing that.

 With pilot funding supplied by BPA, NEEA’s role is to establish a market baseline, work with manufacturers to add smart controls to their product lines and develop a long-term market transformation strategy for smart water heaters in the region.
 The alliance will also spearhead the development of an education platform that supports Northwest utilities in helping their customers understand smart water heater technology and its benefits for the region.

 To conduct the pilot, BPA, PGE and other participating utilities recruited more than 250 households across the Northwest (80 percent with heat pump water heaters).
 “We’re asking utility customers to help us pioneer what could be a very valuable program for the region,” said Conrad Eustis.
 “This approach could provide utilities with much more flexibility to keep costs and rates down without impacting the customer comfort or lifestyle.”

 Throughout 2017 and into 2018, the pilot will evaluate the potential of flexible demand response enabled water heaters and test a new, modular, open-source, communications port that allows utilities to remotely control and monitor demand response events.
 One of the main goals of the pilot is to develop a business case for a future market transformation effort to influence manufacturers to add the communications port, known as CTA-2045, to their water heaters.
-The final pilot report is expected at the end of 2018.
+The final pilot report can be found on BPA's website.

 If all new water heaters purchased in the Northwest were demand-response enabled, by 2038 we would have built a capacity resource equivalent to 250 megawatts - that is half the output of a coal-fired power plant.